johannschopplich/vitesse-prettier/src/components/README.md

 ## Components

-Components in this dir will be auto-registered and on-demand, powered by [`unplugin-vue-components`](https://github.com/antfu/unplugin-vue-components).
+Components in this directory will be auto-registered and on-demand, powered by [`unplugin-vue-components`](https://github.com/antfu/unplugin-vue-components).

 ### Icons